-On appeal, BOA asserts that its tenders were for an amount equal to nine months of past due assessments, which was the amount needed to satisfy the superpriority portion of the HOA's lien.
+On appeal, BOA asserts that its tender was for an amount equal to nine months of past due assessments, which was the amount needed to satisfy the superpriority portion of the HOA's lien.
 See Horizons at Seven Hills Homeowners Ass'n v.
 Ikon Holdings, LLC, 132 Nev.
 362, 371, 373 P.3d 66, 72 (2016) (holding that the superpriority portion of an HOA's lien consists of nine months of past due assessments).
-BOA further contends that the district court erroneously determined that its tenders were conditional and not held open, that the HOA was justified in rejecting the tenders because it had a good-faith belief that the superpriority amount included collection fees and costs, and that Pawlik was protected as a bona fide purchaser.
-As he did below, Pawlik does not dispute that BOA's tenders were for an amount equal to nine months of past due assessments.
-As a result, any challenge to that assertion has been waived.
+BOA further contends that the district court erroneously determined that its tender was conditional and not kept good, that the HOA was justified in rejecting the tender because it had a good faith belief that the superpriority amount included collection fees and costs, and that Pawlik was protected as a bona fide purchaser.
+As he did below, Pawlik does not dispute that BOA's tender was for an amount equal to nine months of past due assessments.
+Consequently, any challenge to that assertion has been waived.
 See Powell v.
 Liberty Mut.
 Fire Ins.
 Co., 127 Nev.
 156, 161 n.3, 252 P.3d 668, 672 n.3 (2011) (providing that arguments not raised on appeal are deemed waived); Old Aztec Mine, Inc. v.
 Brown, 97 Nev.
 49, 52, 623 P.2d 981, 983 (1981) ("A point not urged in the trial court . . . is deemed to have been waived and will not be considered on appeal.").
 Instead, Pawlik focuses on BOA's remaining arguments, which we address below.

-here included "conditions on which [BOA] ha[d] a right to insist," as the supreme court recently concluded in Bank of America, N.A. v.
-SFR Invs.
-Pool 1, LLC, 134 Nev.
+To begin, the conditional language in the tender letter at issue here included "conditions on which [BOA] ha[d] a right to insist," as the supreme court recently concluded in Bank of America, N.A. v.
+SFR Investments Pool 1, LLC, 134 Nev.
 604, 607, 427 P.3d 113, 118 (2018).
 Indeed, that opinion involved a letter that included nearly identical conditional language.
-As a result, the district court erred in determining that the tenders were ineffective based on this conditional language.
+As a result, the district court erred in determining that the tender was ineffective based on this conditional language.
 And once a valid tender was made, BOA was not required to take any further action for the tender to eliminate the superpriority portion of the HOA's lien.
 Cf. id. at 609-11, 427 P.3d at 119-21 (declining to require the deed of trust holder to take actions beyond those specifically required by NRS Chapter 116 to maintain its interest).
 Thus, the district court likewise erred insofar as it concluded that BOA had failed to keep the tender good.